IntelRealSense/librealsense/examples/post-processing/readme.md

 ### Declarations

-As with any SDK application we include the Intel RealSense Cross Platform API:
+As with any SDK application we include the RealSense Cross Platform API:

 ```cpp
 #include <librealsense2/rs.hpp>